 If the Character engages an Instructor in a skill, he will DOUBLE the Expertise gain per day of study.
 An Instructor can never increase your EL beyond his.
 If he is not another Player, or a Contact, he must be paid 1CC per EL per week (for skills with a Maximum EL of 80) or 1SC per EL per week (other skills).

 2.2.2 Experiential Training

 Expertise may be gained through the successful use of skills that are already known.
-Per encounter, in which a specific skill is used successfully, the Character gains:
+Per encounter, in which a specific skill is used successfully, the Character gains the expertise specified in table 2.1.